wetryingtodorock/getblock-docs/en/rpc-service/op/json-rpc/optimism_eth_gasPrice.md

 ---
-title: optimism:eth_gasPrice \[POST\]
+title: eth_gasPrice - Optimism
-description: Returns the current price per gas in wei.
+description: Example code for the eth_gasPrice json-rpc method. Сomplete guide on how to use eth_gasPrice json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters